 Not to mention all of the flaming enemies who play with this trope.

-Borderlands 2 has DLC character Krieg, who actually gets buffed by being set on fire.
+Borderlands 2 has DLC character Krieg, who actually has a skill tree all about getting buffs when he's on fire.

 Dot Hack GU Azure Flame Kite certainly lives up to his name.
 He travels about as a flying ball of blue flame, and is often seen wreathed in blue fire seemingly for no reason other than it makes him look incredibly Bad Ass.